ZabZZZZZ/CP3402-Weekly-Practical-Learning-Journal/Week 6.md

 ### Learning Activities

 In the sixth week of CMS, I spent my time getting acquainted with the rest of my team for the assignment 2, which is a group project.
 However, half of my team did not show up, so I ended up only getting acquainted with one of my team members.
 Still, we managed to get the project started.
 I learned about Slack, a tool which is useful for integrating project management with communication between team members.
+We also created a group on Whatsapp for general purpose communication.

 ---